qtalr/lab-10/README.md

 1. add a section which provides a brief description of the dataset you will be using and the analysis setup and hypothesis.
 Include:

 - the name and/ or source of the data
 - the nature of the data
 - the response variable and the explanatory variable(s)

 2. add a section which provides a description of the explanatory variables you will use and how they are operationalized.
 Include:

 - a description of the response variable and the explanatory variable(s)
   - including the unit of observation and the key variables of interest in the dataset
 - a description of the process you will use to inspect the data and perform diagnostic checks

 3. add a section which provides a description of the modeling process you will be using to conduct the analysis.
 Include:

-  - a description of the high-level modeling process you will be using to conduct the analysis (e.g. chi-square test, *t*-test, or logistic or linear regression)
+- a description of the high-level modeling process you will be using to conduct the analysis (e.g. Chi-square test, *t*-test, or logistic or linear regression)
-  - for the modeling process, how will you operationalize the model (e.g. chi-square test of independence, *t*-test for difference in means, or logistic or linear regression fit)
+- for the modeling process, how will you operationalize the model (e.g. Chi-square test of independence, *t*-test for difference in means, or logistic or linear regression fit)
-  - a description of the process you will use to derive the $p$-value and and confidence intervals
+- a description of the process you will use to derive the $p$-value and confidence intervals

 4. Implement and make sure to organize your analysis process in a way that is reproducible.
 This means that you should be able to run the code in your process file and reproduce the process (use `set.seed()` for any sampling process, for example).
 Use the `data/analysis` (or similar) directory to store any derived datasets used in the analysis.